jdelaporte/vault-demo/dynamic_db.md

 Create a role for granting read-write creds to postgres:

 ? - How do I attach a policy to this auth method to restrict access to the read-write postgres database secrets engine path?
+Use `token_policies` parameter.

 ```
 vault write auth/demoapp/role/pg_rw \